Sausagerrito/Robsistors/README.md

 ## Optimizations
 - Release builds use LTO, panic=abort, and symbol stripping for a tiny binary
 - No runtime allocations for color code lookup

+## To-Do
+- Enable the configuration decimal places, tolerance percentages, and temperature coefficients.
+- Create a --help argument that shows a short tutorial.
+- Create a tui, support colors and fun ascii art.

 ## License